danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    >You need to enter password when prompted.

-   >This is destructive action.
+   >This is a destructive action.
 If there is a database named employees in the Azure Database for MySQL Single Server, the existing *employees* database will be dropped and replaced.

    The restore takes a few minutes to complete